Fidelity Student Debt

 One of the most significant solutions we encountered and built was to separate the complicated loan management procedure into two separate flows.
 We can determine if the user needs to edit a loan and give them one experience.
 If the problem is more complicated and they need to add a new loan, we can give them a different experience.
 Additionally, allowing users to add additional loans and see a historical record of their accounts develops trust and ease of swapping in the loan they most want to be paid off first.

-New additions to the dashboard include seperate actions for editing and adding loans
+New additions to the dashboard include separate actions for editing and adding loans

 Fidelity is currently overhauling their design system and working to unify all their products.
 Component reuse and accessibility are priorities for the business.
 I am helping to establish consistent patterns, like the way you edit an account, throughout the enterprise experience.